Sampurn44/Trustique/README.md

 ---

-Thank you for choosing Talkative - the Flutter Chat App!
+Thank you for choosing Trustique - the Flutter Chat App!
 We hope it proves invaluable for your development projects.
 Should you have any questions or suggestions, please feel free to open an issue on GitHub.

 Happy chatting and coding! 😄🚀